Setsubou/8086-disassembler/Readme.md

 # Introduction
-This is a simple 8086 disassembler made for Casey Muratori's course over at [Computer, Enhance!.](https://www.computerenhance.com/)
+This is a simple 8086 disassembler made for Casey Muratori's course over at [Computer, Enhance!](https://www.computerenhance.com/)

-This is made for educational purposes, and should not probably be used for an actual production environment.
+This is made for educational purposes, and probably should not be used for an actual production environment.

 This disassembler is made with [Odin](https://odin-lang.org/)